Saokz/Translator/README.md

 Well...it needs a better name.
 The root words for the language are made by putting English words through a basic cipher.
 It just takes out all the work of thinking of approximately 2,000,000 different combinations of letters to make words for a language.
-The plan is to implement a complete grammatical structure for the language that is completely unique from English.
+The plan is to implement a complete grammatical structure for the language that is unique from English.
 The language will be topic-prominent and agglutinative.

 Right now, this is just the base of the language.
 All the translator does right now is it takes strings and puts them